opentargets/ot-ui-apps/packages/ui/src/components/GenTrack/README.md

 - Tracks in the same wrapper share a canvas and x-scale.

-- An inner track corresponds to a window on the outer wrapper's x-scale.
-We just specify `xStart` and `xStop` to define the current window - and these can be adjusted dynamically to adjust the window width.
+- Zoomed track correspond to a window on the outer wrapper's x-scale.

 ## Design